European Wilderness Quality Standard and Audit System: its Principles, Criteria and Indicators

 In other words, the Criteria are ‘necessary’ to demonstrate that the Principles have been met and the Indicators show which Criteria have been achieved.
 Consequently, each Criterion and Indicator is an essential part of the whole and all need to be fulfilled to meet the different categories of the European Wilderness Quality Standard and Audit System.

-23 Wilderness in 14 countries across all of Europe have already been audited according to these Principles, Criteria and Indicators and are members in the European Wilderness Network.
-This year already 4 areas have been audited and for 2018 another 8 are scheduled to be audited.
+More than 40 Wilderness all across Europe have already been audited according to these Principles, Criteria and Indicators and are members in the European Wilderness Network.